 - Improve access and amenity for local residents through new interchanges and bypasses of towns along the route.

-The Australian Government will provide up to 80 per cent of the cost of constructing this project.
-The Australian and New South Wales governments are finalising the cost of constructing this final section.
+The Australian Government will provide 80 per cent of the cost of the project up to $3.46 billion.
+The Australian and New South Wales governments are working together to finalise the cost of the project.

 The Department of the Environment granted approval for the Woolgoolga to Ballina section on 14 August 2014.
 Major construction commenced on 27 June 2015 and it is expected to be complete by 2020.
 All sections of the upgrade are underway.